Best Indianapolis Park? Top 12 Parks In & Near Indy

 Broad Ripple Park

-Broad Ripple Park’s dog park was the first in Indianapolis and features a shelter, water fountains, and an agility course.
+On rainy days, head inside the family center and pay a few dollars to play on the indoor playground.
+On hot summer days, the swimming pool is a popular amenity of Broad Ripple Park.
+Another is Broad Ripple Park’s dog park, the first in Indianapolis.
+It features a shelter, water fountains, and an agility course.
 A Pooch Pass is required to play.
 These can be purchased at the Broad Ripple Park Office.
-For rainy days, head inside the family center and pay a few dollars to play on the indoor playground.

 Fort Harrison State Park